akkartik/mu/README.md

 Mu programs can be written for two very different environments:

 * At the top-level, Mu programs emit a bootable image that runs without an OS (under emulation; I haven't tested on native hardware yet).
+There's rudimentary support for some core peripherals: a 1024x768 screen, a keyboard with some key-combinations, a PS/2 mouse that must be polled, a slow ATA disk drive.
-There's just a screen and a keyboard, and that's it.
-No mouse, no hardware acceleration, no virtual memory, no process separation, no multi-tasking, no persistent storage, no network.
-All tests run on boot. `main` only runs if all tests pass.
+  No hardware acceleration, no virtual memory, no process separation, no multi-tasking, no network.
+Boot always runs all tests, and only gets to `main` if all tests pass.

 * The top-level is built using tools created under the `linux/` sub-directory.
-  This sub-directory contains an entirely separate set of standard libraries intended for building programs that run with just a Linux kernel, reading from stdin and writing to stdout.
+  This sub-directory contains an entirely separate set of libraries intended for building programs that run with just a Linux kernel, reading from stdin and writing to stdout.
 The Mu compiler is such a program, at `linux/mu.subx`.
   Individual programs typically run tests if given some commandline argument like `test`.

 While I currently focus on programs without an OS, the `linux/` sub-directory is fairly ergonomic.
 There's a couple of dozen example programs to try out there.
-It is likely to be the option for a network stack in the foreseeable future; I have no idea how to write to disk or interact on the network without Linux.
+It is likely to be the option for a network stack in the foreseeable future; I have no idea how to interact on the network without Linux.

 ## Syntax